Information About Edward - Birmingham teacher

 This is how 2 referees rated Edward:

-Lauded as one of '16 Incredibly Impressive Students at Princeton University' by Business Insider, American pianist Edward has performed in concert halls across North America, Europe, and Asia.
+Lauded as one of '16 Incredibly Impressive Students at Princeton University’ by Business Insider, American pianist Edward **Removed By Admin** has performed in concert halls across North America, Europe, and Asia.

 Edward received a Bachelor of Arts in the Woodrow Wilson School of Public and International Affairs from Princeton University, where he studied piano with Francine Kay.
 In 2016 - 2017, he was named the inaugural Aske-Princeton International Fellow at The Haberdashers' Aske's Boys' School in Hertfordshire, England.
-He is currently pursuing his Master of Music at the Royal Birmingham Conservatoire, he continues his studies in the Advanced Postgraduate Diploma programme with Pascal Nemirovski.
+After receiving a Master of Music from the Royal Birmingham Conservatoire, he continues his studies in the Advanced Postgraduate Diploma programme with Pascal Nemirovski.
 He is gratefully supported by the Keyboard Charitable Trust.

 I have broad experience in both individual tuition and classroom teaching.

 I currently have a private teaching studio in Birmingham, and teach ABRSM (all grades) and university / conservatory-level students.
 In addition, I have taught both piano, strings, and chamber music.
-In the summer of 2015, I was a faculty coach at The Opportunity Music Project Chamber Music Intensive, 'Together In Music,' a summer programme for underserved youth in New York City.
+I also was a faculty coach at The Opportunity Music Project Chamber Music Intensive, 'Together In Music,' a summer programme for underserved youth in New York City.